ciandotson/DADA2-intro/README.md

 # DADA2 Walkthrough #
-In this repository, you will find a basic intro to the Divisive Amplicon Denoising Algorithm 2 (DADA2) pipeline based .
+In this repository, you will find a basic intro to the Divisive Amplicon Denoising Algorithm 2 (DADA2) pipeline based on [benjjneb/dada2](https://benjjneb.github.io/dada2/tutorial.html).

 ### Below you will see the basic functionalities of each command ###